nhejazi/vim_edc/README.md

 ### _Known Problem(s)_

-- There is a known issue in mapping the <Ctrl-H> key in Neovim's terminal mode.
+- There is a known issue with re-mapping Ctrl-H in Neovim's terminal mode.
 I have only encountered this issue on OSX, but various workarounds have been proposed [here](https://github.com/neovim/neovim/issues/2048).

 ---